 - Learn everything about the product type.
 (Type rather than brand i.e. desktops and laptops generally.)

 - Visit stores with large computer departments and ask a lot of questions about the product type.

 - Read manufacturer’s online material.

 - Visit manufacturer sites to configure computers in dozens of different ways.

 - Talk to manufacturer sales representatives via chat or phone.
 (I prefer chat because I can do more than one at the same time.)

 - Read their online material about warranty and return policies.

-- Do test calls or chats to their technical support by presenting sales related technical questions.
+- Do test calls or chats with their technical support by presenting sales-related technical questions.

 - Do countless searches for reviews and opinions about the manufacturers and specific products.